Table of Contents

 Restrictions on the transfer of shares

-Shareholders do have the authority to amend the articles and shareholders’ agreement to include, remove, or change these restrictions.
+However, shareholders do have the authority to amend the articles and shareholders’ agreement to include, remove, or change restrictions on share transfers.
 To do so, a special resolution must be passed.

-Pre-emption rights are a provision that protects members’ rights by preventing the unfair dilution of their shares.
-This would reduce their percentage of ownership, thus the amount of control they have and their profit entitlement.
-When pre-emption rights are in place, you have to offer available shares to existing members before offering them to non-members.
-The percentage offered to them should be in relation to their current percentage of ownership.
-This enables existing owners to buy the available shares, maintain their existing percentage and prevent the potentially harmful influence of outside investors.
+When pre-emption rights are in place, available shares must be offered to existing members first (i.e. before they can be offered to non-members).
+The percentage of shares offered to each member should be in relation to their current percentage of ownership, thus enabling them to maintain their existing level of shareholdings and prevent the potentially harmful influence of outside investors.

 How to notify Companies House about share transfers

 There is no need to notify Companies House about share transfers until you file your next Confirmation Statement.
 Changes to shareholders should be updated at the same time.
 When Companies House has been notified, the new information will be updated on the public register.

 Alternatively, you can update your Confirmation Statement early if you wish to report the changes immediately.
 This is recommended if you’re setting up a business bank account, applying for a loan, or entering into any other type of contract or agreement with third parties.